-3. At this time you can ground one of the wires from your heater wrap, and the ground wire from your sending unit to the bolt holding your tank down.
+4. Take one of the wires from your heater wrap, and the ground wire from your sending unit and ground it to the bolt holding down the tank.

-4. Connect the blue wire from the 4B hose to the remaining heater wrap wire.
+Connect the blue wire from the 4B hose to the remaining heater wrap wire.
 It doesn't matter which wire is used for ground or power on your heater wrap.

-5. The green wire in the 4B is for the fuel sending unit.
+6. The green wire in the 4B is for the fuel sending unit.
 Attach the green signal wire to the sending unit pole labeled (S) with a small ring terminal (Blue 14-16ga).
 Connect the black wire to the pole on the sending unit labeled (G) in the same fashion.
 Test connections with a tug.